-For intermediate ESL students.
-Improves reading to prepare for college work.
+Students at the high-intermediate ESL level learn skills in reading and vocabulary to prepare them for college work.

 Prerequisite: ESL 4A or appropriate score on the ESL placement assessment.
 Advisory: ESL 5B.
 For low advanced ESL students.

 Students at the low-advanced ESL level receive instruction on improving their writing skills to prepare them upper-level college work.